Kernix13/beginner-git-commands/ADVANCED_GIT.md

 You can also remove a specific file from staging by using `git rm –cached filename.ext` where `rm` is short for remove.

+> I'm not sure about that last command - double-check that!

 <div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

 ### Remove Git

-To remove git tracking from a folder use the following command in `git bash`, the command prompt, or the terminal in VS Code:
+To remove git tracking from a folder use the following command in `git bash`, the command prompt, or the terminal in VS Code.
+Make sure you are in the root folder where you want Git removed:

 ```sh
 rm -rf .git